cagriekin/aibump/README.md

    - **Helm-only changes**: Bumps version in `helm/Chart.yaml`
    - **App changes**: Bumps `package.json` version and syncs `appVersion` in `helm/Chart.yaml`
    - **Mixed changes**: Bumps both versions appropriately
+6. Generates a conventional commit message using OpenAI and commits all changes (unless `--no-commit` is used)

 ## Example